"Windows protected your PC" removal instructions

 Report this activity to +1-833-799-4992

-Screenshot of the second "Windows protected your PC" pop-up window:
+Screenshot of this "Windows protected your PC" pop-up variant:

 Text presented in this pop-up: